WPClubManager/wp-club-manager/readme.txt

 = Where can I find documentation and support for the WP Club Manager plugin? =

-You can find full documentation for the plugin at [WP Club Manager documentation](http://wpclubmanager.com/docs/).
-Support is available in our [Support Forum](http://wpclubmanager.com/support/)
+You can find documentation for the plugin at [WP Club Manager documentation](https://wpclubmanager.com/docs/).
+Support is available in our [Support Forum](https://wpclubmanager.com/support/)

 = Where can I report bugs or contribute to the project? =